mrszb/sous_vide_cooker/README.md

 Besides of state machine driven UI there is another algorithm running as well.
 It is PID controller routine.
 See **appmain.cpp** for details.

-It uses input provided by the temperature sensor temperature_sensor.cpp and drives solid state relay using PWN input of the Timer 3.
+It uses input provided by the temperature sensor temperature_sensor.cpp and drives solid state relay using PWM input of the Timer 3.

 ---